Doctoral Qualifying Exam

 At least 2 weeks before the RQE, the student must provide the Graduate Office with a brief one-page abstract of the research presentation.
 This will help the faculty participating in the RQE anticipate and prepare for the specific knowledge domain(s) that will arise during each student’s exam.

 The MechE Department faculty as a whole review and discuss each student’s performance in the qualifying examinations, together with their GPA and other holistic aspects of their performance in the graduate program at MIT, and make decisions regarding passing, being allowed to repeat the exams, or failing.
 Prior to review by the department faculty, scores are assigned by the exam committees for each student for each exam taken, with a score of 7/10 being a pass.
 Passing the QE requires passing Part II of the RQE, as well as any 2 (or more) of the 3 subject area examinations.
+Students who satisfy the nominal requirement for a pass in both the SQE + RQE Part I and RQE Part II exams pass the exam.
+These cases are usually not discussed.
 In the case of borderline failing performance, other aspects of student performance in the graduate program, any special circumstances that may have adversely affected student performance in the exam, as well as the best interest of the student are typically taken into account in making the decision.
 Advisors who are not in MechE are also invited to these meetings, but they cannot participate in decision-making.

 A student who does not pass the doctoral qualifying examination may be permitted to retake all or part of the exam.
 They must do so the next time the exams are offered.
 In no case is a candidate allowed to repeat more than once.

-Subject specific information on the qualifying examination can be found in the document “Qualifying Exams: Guidelines and Formats”.
-Questions from previous years can be found here.
+Subject specific information on the qualifying examination can be found in the document “Qualifying Exams: Guidelines and Formats” available on the GAME website.